(Article was presented in 2003 - updated in 2017)

-Apes usually have a very short thumb,
+Apes are generally known to have very short thumbs,

-The 'human digital formula' (2D>4D)
+The 'human digital formula': 2D>4D

 The figure below presents data from the dissertation study follow-up.
 These data indicate that the 'human digital formula' is more observed in both the right- and left hands of the studied females compared to the studied males.

 |"...
 The 2D:4D ratio is the only prenatal sexually dimorphic trait that measurably explains conditions linking testosterone, estrogen, and human development; the study of the ratio broadens our view of human ability, talent, behavior, disposition, health, and fertility."|

 The length of the little finger

-Other features of the hand
+Other features of the hand?

-The classical work of Cummins & Midlo 'Finger Prints, Palms and Soles' (p.170) describes that the hands of apes show about 2 to 3 times more frequently 'complex' dermatoglyphic patterns (loops and whorls) compared to the human hand.
+For example, the classical work of Cummins & Midlo 'Finger Prints, Palms and Soles' (p.170) describes that the hands of apes show about 2 to 3 times more frequently 'complex' dermatoglyphic patterns (loops and whorls) compared to the human hand.
 A research study presented by Schaumann & Alter (Dermatoglyphics in medical disorders, 1976, p.78-80) on 200 males and 200 females from Northern-America shows that in all fingers and all palmar zones the studied males appear to have more 'complex' patterns compared to the studied females.

 More info about 'complex' patterns in the dermatoglyphics is presented in the section autism, a disorder which is known to have a higher prevalence in males than in females!